2025 Upper Peninsula Dark Sky Festival

 The event is intended for all ages of dark sky enthusiasts.
 The evening event on Thursday allows guests to check into their accommodations, have a meal and then take in the presentation.
 Friday and Saturday’s events in the afternoon allow guests to have a morning adventure and an afternoon and evening of learning.

-- Tom Oliver, Photographer and Director of the Center for Science and Environmental Outreach at Michigan Technological University
+- 7:00pm: Stargazing: Dark Sky Photography and Etiquette Workshop (Tom Oliver, Photographer and Director of the Center for Science and Environmental Outreach at Michigan Technological University)

-- Jamie Westfall, Park Manager of The Headlands Dark Sky Park
+- 1:00pm: Illuminating Opportunities: Dark Sky Programming in the Tourism, Recreation, and Leisure Industry (Jamie Westfall, Park Manager of The Headlands Dark Sky Park)

-- Jared Wolfe, Ornithologist and Assistant Professor at Michigan Technological University
+- 1:00pm: Navigating the Impact of Light Pollution on Migratory Songbirds and Pathways to Solutions (Jared Wolfe, Ornithologist and Assistant Professor at Michigan Technological University)

 Location